HL7/davinci-deqm/source/pages/col.md

 ### COL FHIR Transactions:

-#### Gather Data Requirements From Payer
+#### Data Exchange Interactions
 {:.no_toc}

-    ....todo review if this is a step and update example....

-In this optional step, the Provider queries the Payer("Aggregator") for which resources are needed for COL measure reporting.
-Note that instead of using this API, the measure definition can be reviewed manually to determine what data needs to be submitted.

-{% include img-narrow.html img="data-requirement.jpg" caption="Data Requirements Operation" %}

-The required data for COL is discovered by invoking the|[Data Requirements] operation on the payer's `Measure/measure-mrp` endpoint.

-##### APIs
-{:.no_toc}

-These artifacts are used in this transaction:

-1. Data Requirements: [$data-requirements (R4)] operation  (Note - the same operation is used for both version STU3 and R4 transaction)

-##### Usage
-{:.no_toc}

-Using either the `GET` and `POST` Syntax the operation can be invoked as follows:

-`GET|[base]/Measure/measure-col/$data-requirements?periodStart={periodStart}&periodEnd={periodEnd}`
-`POST|[base]/Measure/measure-col/$data-requirements`
+1. Gather COL Data Requirements From Payer  (TODO link)

-{% include examplebutton.html example="measure-requirements-example" b_title = "Example Data Requirements operation" %}
+        {  % include examplebutton.html example=col-requirements-example" b_title = "Example COL Data Requirements" % }

----

-#### OPTION 1: Submit Data to Payer
-{:.no_toc}
-    ....todo review if this is a step and update example....

-{% include img-narrow.html img="submit-col-data.jpg" caption="Submit data Operation" %}
+1. Exchange of Quality Measure Data (TODO link)

-##### Submit Data to a Payer's Measure endpoint
+   - OPTION 1: Submit Data to a Payer/Aggregator's Measure endpoint
-{:.no_toc}

         Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources required by the payers as supporting evidence for Colorectal Cancer Screening to the payer.
-For COL the Provider may submit either an *Observation*, *DiagnosticReport*, *Condition*, or *Procedure as the primary resource used to evaluate the measure.
+For COL the Provider may submit either an *Observation*, *DiagnosticReport*, *Condition*, or *Procedure* as the primary resource used to evaluate the measure.

+          {  % include examplebutton.html example=col-submit-example" b_title = "Example COL Submit Data" % }

-#### OPTION 2: Collect Data from Provider
+   - OPTION 2: Payer/Aggregator Collects Data from Provider

+    ....todo short Description

+        {  % include examplebutton.html example=col-collect-example" b_title = "Example COL Collect Data" % }

+   - OPTION 3: Payer/Aggregator Subscribes for Notification from Provider when data is available

+    ....todo short Description

+        {  % include examplebutton.html example=col-subscription-example" b_title = "Example COL Subscription" % }

+   - Note to Balloters if there is a use case for using CDS Hooks to report the COL Measure

+#### COL Measure Reporting Interactions:
 {:.no_toc}
-    ....todo review if this is a step and update example....

-#### OPTION 3: Subscribe for Notification when data is available
-{:.no_toc}
-    ....todo review if this is a step and update example....

-#### OPTION 4: CDS Hooks
-{:.no_toc}

-    Note to Balloters if there is a use case for using CDS Hooks to report the COL Measure
+1. Individual MeasureReport

+   Aggregator pushed the Bundle of supporting resource with COL Individual MeasureReport Bundle to the end user.

+      {  % include examplebutton.html example=col-indv-report-example" b_title = "Post Bundle with COL Individual MeasureReport" % }

+1. Summary MeasureReport

+   Aggregator pushed the Bundle of supporting resource with COL Individual MeasureReport Bundle to the end user.

+      {  % include examplebutton.html example=col-summary-report-example" b_title = "Post COL Summary MeasureReport" % }

 {% include link-list.md %}